-Outdoor recreation and organized camping are studied.
-Both the development of these activities and present trends are covered.
+This course is primarily for students majoring or minoring in health, physical education, or recreation.
+The principles, organization, and function of recreation in American society are covered.
 This course does not satisfy the physical education activity course requirement.
 (3 Lec.)
 (Coordinating Board Academic Approval Number 3101015128)

-PEH 112 Beginning Softball (1)
+PEH 112 Beginning Softball (1) (Common Course Number PHED 1104)